 - Be focused on the ‘news story’ in the press release.
 This need not necessarily be purely about your specific product.
-Any brand mentions will help and will improve your ‘search engine optimisation’ on Google.
-Articles, for instance, on how a business achieved funding could well be of interest just as much as the launch of a new product.
+Any brand mentions will help and will improve your ‘search engine optimization’ on Google.
+Articles, for instance, on how a business achieved funding could well be of interest.
+Just as much as the launch of a new product.
 What is most important is that the press release has an angle, beyond just the narrow details of the immediate business, that is of genuine interest to readers.

 Entrepreneurs Collective partners with JournoLink, the affordable online PR platform built for growing businesses, providing all the tools a business needs to run an effective PR strategy.

 To find out more and benefit from discounts available for EC Members click EC PR Platform